o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/gem-setup.md

 weight: 100
 ---

-This topic teaches you how to set up the **AWS GameLift** Gem in Open 3D Engine (O3DE) and Amazon GameLift in your project.
+This topic teaches you how to set up the **AWS GameLift** Gem in Open 3D Engine (O3DE), so you can use Amazon GameLift in your project.

 ## 1. Understand GameLift